 The authors of that study concluded that the endocannabinoid system could be the target of “the development of a novel class of antidepressants.”

-Researchers in a study found that CBD induced fast and sustained antidepressant-like effects in animal models comparable to those of imipramine, a tricyclic antidepressant (TCA) used mainly in the treatment of depression.
+Researchers in a study published in the British Journal of Pharmacology found that CBD induced fast and sustained antidepressant-like effects in animal models comparable to those of imipramine, a tricyclic antidepressant (TCA) used mainly in the treatment of depression(22).

-However, it is not advisable to stop taking prescribed medications, especially antidepressants, without talking to a healthcare provider first.
+Meanwhile, it is not advisable to stop taking prescribed medications, especially antidepressants, without talking to a healthcare provider first.

 Abruptly stopping sertraline use may result in one or more of the following withdrawal symptoms: